-Sony’s full frame mirrorless A7 series has gone great guns since the get-go, with photographers ditching their bulky and weighty DSLRs and switching to more streamlined mirrorless alternatives in increasing numbers.
+Sony’s full frame mirrorless A7 series (opens in new tab) series has gone great guns since the get-go, with photographers ditching their bulky and weighty DSLRs and switching to more streamlined mirrorless cameras (opens in new tab) in increasing numbers.
 Sony’s A7 Mark III, which we’re looking at here, could itself be viewed as the junior partner of the A7 lineup, but it’s still a formidable option.

 Canon, by contrast, could be accused of being rather slow off the mark.
 Yes, it’s had its APS-C sensor EOS M system for a few years now, but its heart never really seemed in this mirrorless ‘lark’.
 That is, until the arrival of its full frame EOS R system in late 2018, since then joined by the EOS RP (opens in new tab) and EOS Ra, (opens in new tab) with apparently more to come, including a more ‘professional’ example.

 While the original EOS R (opens in new tab), which we’re comparing here, stands up well against a conventional DSLR (opens in new tab), we felt this was more a ‘proof of concept’ than anything else, due to the lack of in-body stabilization and cropped 4K video.
 More recently, Canon has offered highly-improved models to the series in the shape of the professional EOS R5 (opens in new tab) and EOS R6 (opens in new tab).

 Despite being the junior model in the Sony A7 lineup, the A7 III (opens in new tab) remains a competent camera well worth checking out, even if you do already have a collection of lenses for another system entirely.